sarthakforwet/MonetoWhiz/README.md

 ## Usage:
 Once you've done with the dependencies, you are required to run the `app.py` file to run the `PyQt5` application.

+Note: You would be needing to download the `.h5` file from the assets in order to generate the monet.